 - c) Non-SI units currently accepted by the CIPM for use with the SI are given in small print (smaller than the text size) in the "Conversion factors and remarks" column. - d) Non-SI units that are not recommended are given only in annexes in some parts of this International Standard.
 These annexes are informative, in the first place for the conversion factors, and are not integral parts of the standard.
-These deprecated units are arranged in two groups: - 1) units in the CGS system with special names; - 2) units based on the foot, pound, second, and some other related units. - e) Other non-SI units given for information, especially regarding the conversion factors, are given in another informative annex.
+These deprecated units are arranged in two groups: - 1) units in the CGS system with special names; - 2) units based on the foot, pound, second, and some other related units. - e) Other non-SI units are given for information, especially regarding the conversion factors, in informative annexes in some parts of this International Standard.